Pedee people: 17th century

 In 1600, the population of Pedee people was estimated to be 600.
 Europeans, mostly from the British Isles, began settling in South Carolina in large numbers in the 17th and early 18th century.
 The English established a trading post at Euauenee or Saukey in 1716 to trade with the Pedee and Waccamaw.
 The Winyah and Cape Fear Indians migrated from the Atlantic Coast up the Pee Dee River to the trading post.

 In 1711, the Tuscarora War broke out in North Carolina, and South Carolina tribes joined in the fighting.
-In 1712, Pedee warriors, along with the Saraw, Saxapahaw, Winyah, and Cape Fear Indians, served in British Captain John Bull's company to fight alongside the British against the Tuscarora and helped defeat them.
+In 1712, Pedee warriors, along with the Cheraw, Saxapahaw, Winyah, and Cape Fear Indians, served in British Captain John Bull's company to fight alongside the British against the Tuscarora and helped defeat them.
 As a result, most of the Tuscarora left the area and migrated north, reaching present-day New York and Ontario to join the related Haudenosaunee Confederacy of Iroquois tribes.

-In 1715, English mapmakers recorded a Pedee village on the west band of the Pee Dee River's central course.
+In 1715, English mapmakers recorded a Pedee village on the west bank of the Pee Dee River's central course.

 The political relationships formed between the Pedee and other tribes in the area at this time carried over into their alliances of the Yamasee War.
 The Yamasee War of 1715–1717 resulted in major changes among the Southeastern tribes.
-Historian William James Rivers wrote in 1885 that the Pedee along with many other tribes were "utterly extirpated."
-However, some survivors may have found refuge with the Siouan-speaking Catawba, who were located near the South and North Carolina border.